martenrichter/failsserver/readme.md

 2) Checkout the recent git of fails.
 3) Install required modules by running:

-npm Install
+npm install

-in fails directory.
+in fails directory and in failsUI/www subdirectory.

 4) Rename config.js.example to config.js and configure the ports of the webserver, keys for authentification, ssl server keys, hostname